Edward Bodmer – Project and Corporate Finance

 • Debt Syndication Process

-• The Process of Trade Financing
+• Process of Trade Finance Provider

 • Process of Bill Discounting Facility

-• Foreign Currency Funding Process
+• Foreign Currency Term Loan Process

 • Sugar Pledge Loan Case Study

-• LC Discounting Case Study
+• LC Discounting Process

 • Bank Guarantee Process